A hearty Monday Dinner at So France.

 Back in 2014, I was forced to stay two additional days in Nîmes during my visit to Southern France, no thanks to SCNF vagaries.

-There wasn’t much to do after visiting the main attractions, so I spent both evenings sulking in bistros.
+There wasn’t much to do after visiting the main attractions, and so I spent both evenings sulking in bistros.
 In the end, those hours sipping wine and struggling to photograph my meals now count among my fondest travel memories.
 These memories also, in a peculiar way, developed a fondness for French bistros in me.

-In turn, this fondness led to me immediately noticing So France at Duo Galleria immediately caught my attention when I first passed by it last year, right after visiting Atlas Bar.
-Ever since, I’ve dined there twice and bought a couple of goods from the épicerie.
+In turn, this fondness led to me immediately noticing So France at Duo Galleria when I passed by the building last year, right after visiting Atlas Bar.
+Since then, I’ve dined there twice as well as bought a couple of goodies from the épicerie.

 On Monday, I decided to head there again for a solo dinner because … it’s the first week of October and this is special to me.
 As before, the lovely food and experience didn’t disappoint.
 On another note, I’m also glad to see that the pandemic hasn’t affected this bistro too badly.

 Ambience and Menu

 To give some background information, the bistro is helmed by Executive Chef Vijayachandran Balaji, who was previously part of the team at DB Bistro Moderne (MBS) and Artemis Grill.
 His culinary philosophy is to showcase the best of French cuisine, through presenting everyday classics in a modern and refined manner.

 I’m not really fond of eggs, but I decided to make an exception this time with the starter.